vavenCV/dbus2mqtt/README.md

 # dbus2mqtt

-> **⚠️ Warning:** This project has no releases yet.
-Running from source works.
-Docker images and Python packages are planned but not yet available.

 **dbus2mqtt** is a Python application that bridges **Linux D-Bus** with **MQTT**.
 It lets you forward D-Bus signals and properties to MQTT topics, call D-Bus methods via MQTT messages, and shape payloads using flexible **Jinja2 templating**.